 Don't Use Cotton Pads

 Now that we know the experts suggest using clean fingers or a spoolie brush to gently clean extensions, it's important to note that they advise against using cotton pads or swabs.
 "Do not use cotton around or on your lash extensions," Richardson says.
-"The reason being … they snag and rip them out.
+"The reason being that they snag and rip them out.
 So after brushing through with the makeup remover, dab with tissue to remove the product.
 Repeat this step until all the mascara is gone."

 Use a Protective Product Post-Cleanse

 Follow the theme of tender love and care right through to the end by finishing your cleansing routine with a protective product.
 It will nourish your lashes and help keep your extensions in place.
 "Just like you are with your blowouts, be gentle with your lashes," Richardson says.
 "Apply a protective coating like our Envious Lashes Protective Coating ($18) 48 hours after service from base to tip."

 And now for a tip of our own.
 Sometimes, traditional pillowcases can tug on your lashes, something you don't want to happen.
-We recommend using a silk or satin pillowcase instead of a cotton pillowcase to avoid snagging your lashes while sleeping.
+We recommend using a silk or satin pillowcase instead of a cotton pillowcase to try to avoid snagging your lashes while sleeping.